DiptoChakrabarty/learn_devops_with_projects/README.md

 4. **Development Branch:** All pull requests (PRs) should be opened against the `develop` branch.
 The `main` branch is reserved for stable releases.

+5. **Learning:** This repository is for learning devops , if you want to steal some ideas for your resume or have a crazy idea add here.
+We are very welcoming.

+## Issue Creation

+1. Please create a issue if you have some cool devops project idea.

+2. Discuss with other people and assign yourself if you want to work on it.

+3. If issue is left unattended for long time project maintainer will pick it up.

 ## Contributing

 If you would like to contribute to this repository, follow these steps:

 1. Fork this repository to your GitHub account.

 2. Clone your forked repository to your local machine.
+Create a new branch.

 ```
 git clone https://github.com/your-username/devops-quick-projects.git
 cd devops-quick-projects
+git checkout -b your_branch_name
 ```

 3. Create a directory for the project